bufferapp/mrr-forecaster/README.md

 ## How it Works

-The application has been added to Docker and is run as a cron job in Kubernetes.

-To run the application, make sure that you have Looker, Redshift, and AWS credentials in your `.env` file.
+To run the application locally, make sure that you have Looker, Redshift, and AWS credentials in your `.env` file.
 Then you can run the following command.

 ```
 make run
 ```

+## Deployment

+This project is configured to run as a Kubernetes cron job running on our Apollo Cluster.
+Pushing to the master branch on GitHub will deploy to production, using Cloud Build.

+If you need to deploy manually, make sure you have `gcloud` installed and your authenticated for the `buffer-data` project.
+Then you can just run `make deploy`.

 Let Julian know if you have any thoughts or questions!
 Feel free to create issues and submit pull requests. :)